Out of all the diseases we’ve raised awareness for, this one is the most life-threatening.

 Although there are no definitive treatments for lupus, there are treatment plans and programs.
-Every lupus case is different so if hiccups or new symptoms occur, tell you doctor right away so he or she can devise a new plan for you.
+Every lupus case is different so if new symptoms occur, tell your doctor right away so she can devise a new plan for you.

-Remember that with lupus, it’s learning to live with the disease.
-Quality of life with lupus doesn’t half to be suffering.
+Remember that with lupus, the focus is learning to live with the disease.
+A life with lupus doesn’t have to be one of suffering.
 This is why lupus treatments and programs focus on helping you day-to-day.

 Treatment plans focus on reducing and maintaining symptoms.
-The goals of the plan are to prevent flares and treat flares, reduce organ damage and other problems.
+The goals of the plan are to prevent and treat flares, reduce organ damage, and prevent other problems.
 They also aim to balance the hormones and reduce or prevent damage to the joints.
 (5)

 If you aren’t feeling like the plans are as effective, there are other resources available to you.
 You can also use alternative medicine, such as creams, ointments, fish oil, or other supplements that don't require a prescription.
 Homeopathy and even a chiropractor may help with joint pain and other lupus symptoms.

-This month is Lupus Awareness Month.
-Within May, there are all kinds of different ways to get involved.
-With the Lupus Foundation of America, for example, you can join a chapter, volunteer, donate, and sponsor.
+This month is Lupus Awareness Month and there are all kinds of different ways to get involved.
+You can join a chapter of the Lupus Foundation of America, for example, and volunteer your time and/or money.
 As for events, you can also attend Dine Out for Lupus and Sister Brew Afternoon Tea.(7)

 And that’s just an example of one organization!

-There are other lupus organizations within the community (Lupus Research Alliance) that’s looking for people just like you to join their cause.
+There are other lupus organizations within the community (Lupus Research Alliance) that are looking for people just like you to join their cause.
 There’s even a Walk to End Lupus, where the general public comes together and raises funds for millions of individuals suffering from lupus.

 Tell Your Story